1oanna/databases/README.md

 Next, using the entity relationship diagram as a starting point, write all the necessary CREATE TABLE statements to create all tables and relationships (foreign key constraints) for this data model.

 Deadline : 30/05/2018 --- Submission date : 27/05/2018

+-------- Walkthrough guide to MongoDB by Ioanna Talasli May 2018 -----------

+This is a simple text file, to use as help guide for installing Mongo DB and later write code to perform basic CreateReadUpdateDelete functions as described in comments.
+It contains all the necessary prompts that need to be passed in windows 10 shell with administrator rights, in order to create a NoSQL database using MongoDB.

+P.S 1: When ever you see // and //-- and --> are my help comments and NOT CODE TO USE in your terminal

+P.S 2: This is a help guide I used in class and it refers to absolute beginners.
+It is simple sample to begin with MongoDB.

+----- Thank you for taking time to visit my Databases repository. -----

+---- Any constructive feedback on my work, will be greatly appreciated. ----